 The large trucks for use in trunk-line transportation must satisfy requirements in terms of driving range, load capacity and quickness of fuel supply.
 In our view, the trucks would be effectively motorized by a fuel cell system powered by hydrogen with high energy density.
 The FC large trucks under development are designed to drive nearly 600 kilometers in pursuit of high-level compatibility between environmental performance and practicality as a commercial vehicle.

 An FC large truck will look like this.

 In support of Japan Softdrink Vending Machine Council's goal to achieve a 60 percent reduction in total electricity consumption of soft drink vending machines compared to 2005 by 2050, Asahi Soft Drinks Co., Ltd. is promoting the switch to super-efficient heat-pump vending machines.
-These machines can cool and heat at the same time, using heat generated during cooling to warm up other items, and use about 40 percent less electricity on an annual basis compared to conventional vending machines.
+In these machines, heat generated when cooling the beverages stored and heat obtained from the outside air can be switched at the optimal timing and used efficiently.
+This makes it possible to efficiently control the refrigerant cooling and heating the beverages, thereby contributing to a significant reduction in electricity consumption.
+In addition, the LED model adopted for these machines can reduce electricity consumption for lighting by about 70% compared to conventional vending machines.

 The Asahi Group is committed to the development of environmentally friendly containers.